dbuytaert/image-caption/README.md

 ## Step 2: Set up the project environment

-Clone the repository:
+Clone the Git repository to download the script and all its files:

 ```bash
 git clone https://github.com/dbuytaert/image-caption
 cd image-caption
 ```

-Create a virtual environment:
+Create a virtual environment using `uv`:

 ```bash
 uv venv -p 3.11